ma2750335/mas_lib_doc/docs/intro.md

 ## 🧩 Before You Begin

-1. Register a MAS account on the official platform[【Sign Up】](https://mas.mindaismart.com/authentication/sign-up) (FREE)
+1. Register a MAS account on the official platform[【Sign Up ↗】](https://mas.mindaismart.com/authentication/sign-up) (FREE)
-2. Download the MAS desktop app [Click here to download](https://mindaismart.com/product_lib), then log in to check your current plan
+2. Download the MAS desktop app [【Click here to download ↗】](https://mindaismart.com/product_lib), then log in to check your current plan
 3. Install MAS SDK and start building your trading strategy

 ---